EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L4_requesting_persistent_volumes.md

 If multiple pods require access to the same large data set or they output large files, then computationally costly file transfers need to be included in every pod instance.

-K8s allows you to request persistent volumes that can be mounted to multiple pods to share files or collate outputs.

-These persistent volumes will remain even if the pods they are mounted to are deleted, are updated or crash.
+For security reasons, **users cannot create their own Persistent Volume Claims (PVCs)**.
+Instead, PVCs are pre-created and assigned to projects by the TRE platform team.
+These assigned PVCs allow data to be shared across multiple pods or retained even if the pods they are mounted to are deleted, updated, or crash.

 ## Predefined BeeGFS Persistent Volume Claims (PVCs)